History

 Department Head, Laboratory Medicine and Pathology

-1990 - Current
+1990 - 2026

-Under Furcht’s leadership, department faculty have been instrumental in establishing the Masonic Cancer Center, the Center for Immunology, the Institute for Translational Neuroscience and the Institute for Engineering in Medicine.
+Under Furcht’s leadership, department faculty were instrumental in establishing the Masonic Cancer Center, the Center for Immunology, the Institute for Translational Neuroscience and the Institute for Engineering in Medicine.
 He was profiled in the Medical School’s Impact Medicine campaign under the title “Dr. Leo Furcht Creates a Legacy Many Aspire to Achieve."

 Furcht is author with William Hoffman of The Stem Cell Dilemma (Arcade Publishing, 2008; Skyhorse 2011) and The Biologist's Imagination: Innovation in the Biosciences (Oxford University Press, 2014).